December 11, 2014

 "Our employees are committed to helping Veterans and their families find a home nationwide, and we know some of our nation's bravest need the services that will be provided to this community for Veterans," said Greg Steinhoff, president of strategic operations at Veterans United.
 "We believe in helping every Veteran we can, starting right here in our own backyard.
 This project will be a pivotal step in eliminating Veterans' homelessness in our community.
 Every Veteran deserves to know where home is."

 The project is a partnership of Columbia Housing Authority, Harry S. Truman Memorial Veterans Hospital and Welcome Home Inc.

 "The Community for Veterans meets a critical need in Columbia and mid-Missouri," said Phil Steinhaus, CEO of Columbia Housing Authority.
 "In order for this project to be successful, we need the community's full support.
 With a driving force like Veterans United not only supporting us, but gifting $1 million, that makes a clear statement about their commitment to join us in ending Veterans' homelessness in our community."

 The gift will help fund Patriot Place, the 25 permanent apartments.
 Each apartment will have one bedroom, bathroom and fully functional kitchen, with utilities included in the rent.
-The building will house laundry facilities, a fitness room, computer lab and office and programing spaces.
+The building will house laundry facilities, a fitness room, computer lab and office and programming spaces.

 Along with the apartments, the complex will house the new Welcome Home, Inc.'s emergency shelter building with 29 temporary shelter beds and a supportive services center staffed by Welcome Home and Truman VA.
 The current Welcome Home location at 1206 Rangeline St. doesn't have the capacity or resources to house women and families.
 The new space will have a wing dedicated to them that recognizes the unique situations being faced by female Veterans, including sexual assault and domestic violence.